wavetronix/guides/best-practices/README.md

 * Don't use jQuery outside of views and components.
 * Prefer to use predefined `Ember.computed.*` functions when possible.
 * Avoid global variables.
 Prefer initializers and dependency injection.
-* Prefer setting values on the `application` argument of an initializer over declaring variables on `window`.
+* Prefer modifying properties on an initializer's `application` argument instead of `window`.

 Angular
 -------